 If you wish to make alternative vaccination arrangements, please opt-out of this service at

-Child Consent Portal from 1st Jan 2021.
+Child Consent Portal.
 If no opt-out notification is received from you, please be informed that your child will receive the compulsory vaccinations during the annual school health visit by HPB’s School Health Service if required.